Slevinski/slevinski.github.io/series/university-of-iowa/entries/pi-or-lab-base/essay.md

 - support can grow around the base
 - the first institutional step remains smaller than the full future structure

-The larger structure can then grow around that base through several reinforcing support paths:
+The larger structure can then grow around that base through several reinforcing continuity paths:

 - partial capacity support
 - project-based DMS Plan, workflow, and repository work